After four years of skewering Trump, the late-night TV hosts delight in his loss to Biden

 Yes, the late-night TV hosts were pretty thrilled about the outcome of the presidential election.

-Since the race was officially called for Joe Biden on Saturday morning, the comedians and their writers had some extra time to gather their thoughts about President Trump’s defeat, which is a lot to process after four years skewering him on a nightly basis.
-The disdain is mutual: Trump has called Stephen Colbert a “no-talent guy” and a “low life”; deemed Jimmy Fallon a “lost soul"; and said Jimmy Kimmel was “terrible."
+Since the race was officially called for Joe Biden on Saturday morning, the comedians and their writers had some time to gather their thoughts about President Trump’s defeat, which is a lot to process after four years of skewering him on a nightly basis.
+The disdain is mutual: Trump has called Colbert a “no-talent guy” and a “low life”; deemed Fallon a “lost soul”; and said Kimmel was “terrible.”

 And now, they are not sorry to see him go.
 Here are just some of the topics the hosts covered — and yes, they had a field day with Four Seasons Total Landscaping.